top of page

 • Difficulty trusting others and forming secure emotional bonds

-Behavioral Changes: Unveiling Patterns and Cultivating Awareness
+How to Fix an Anxious Attachment Style: Unveiling Patterns and Cultivating Awareness

-The first step in addressing an anxious attachment style involves recognizing and understanding the patterns that contribute to relationship insecurity.
+The first step in addressing or fixing an anxious attachment style involves recognizing and understanding the patterns that contribute to relationship insecurity.
 Individuals with an anxious attachment style may find it helpful to engage in self-reflection and journaling to identify recurring thoughts, emotions, and behaviors in their relationships.

 Questions to consider may include: